kyverno/website/content/en/docs/Writing policies/writing-policies-match-exclude.md

 metadata:
   name: policy
 spec:
+  # validationFailureAction controls admission control behaviors,
+  # when a policy rule fails:
-  # 'enforce' to block resource request if any rules fail
+  # - use 'enforce' to block resource creation or modification
-  # 'audit' to allow resource request on failure of rules, but create policy violations to report them
+  # - use 'audit' to allow resource updates and report policy violations
   validationFailureAction: enforce
   # Each policy has a list of rules applied in declaration order
   rules: